Influence maximization by rumor spreading on correlated networks through community identification: Concepts and methods

-Another heuristical approach considered here is based on network community structure.
+Another heuristical approach considered here is based on the network community structure.
 A community is a group of nodes that has more connections between them than with nodes in other groups.
 In social networks, communities represent people that share affinities, defining the phenomenon of homophily~\cite{Weng2013}.
-This condition is the reason that information or sentiments propagate better in a community, making people more open to the information shared by their peers~\cite{Weng2013}.
-Few works have considered the community structure in the influence maximization problem~\cite{Galstyan2009, Cao2011, Wang2010, Weng2013, Zhang2013, Vega2015spreader, Hosseini-Pozveh2016}.
-Here, we propose a new approach to select the initial spreaders, i.e., we consider the most central vertices within each community.
-Several methods have been developed to detect the communities on networks~\cite{Wang2010,Fortunato16}.
-Here we employ the {fastgreedy} algorithm, which is a fast and accurate method for community identification~\cite{newman2004, Fortunato16}.
-As depicted in Figure~\ref{fig:schema}, the main $\eta$ communities of the network are detected and for each $G'_{i}$ community, we calculate a centrality measure and select the most central vertex within the community.
-Notice that we fix the number of influential spreaders $\eta$ and the communities obtained may not correspond to the best division of the network into communities, which yields the maximum modularity.
-Therefore, we obtain $\eta$ seeds in which the influence overlap is minimized but the influence within communities is maximized.
+This condition is the reason that information or sentiments propagate better in a community, making people more open to the information shared by their peers~\cite{Weng2013,Vega-OliverosASONAM17}.
+Few works have considered the community structure in the influence maximization problem~\cite{Galstyan2009, Wang2010, Weng2013,Cao2011, Zhang2013, Vega2015spreader, Hosseini-Pozveh2016}.
+Here, we propose a new approach to select the initial spreaders by the most central vertices within each community, i.e., we avoid selecting two nodes in the same community.

+As depicted in Fig.~\ref{fig:schema}, the main $\eta$ communities of the network are detected and for each isolated $G'_{i}$ community, we calculate a centrality measure and select the most central vertex within the community.
+Notice that we set the number of influential spreaders $\eta$ and the communities obtained may not correspond to the best division of the network into communities, which yields the maximum modularity.
+Therefore, we obtain $\eta$ seeds in which the influence overlap is minimized, but the influence within communities is maximized.
+Several methods have been developed to detect the communities on networks~\cite{Fortunato16,Wang2010}.
+Here we employ the {fastgreedy} algorithm, which is a fast and accurate method for community identification~\cite{Fortunato16, newman2004}.

+Similarly, in \cite{ghalmane2019centrality} the authors presented a measure considering two types of influence for the nodes in terms of the community structure: the local influence -- linked to the intra-community centrality, and the global influence -- related to the inter-community centrality.
+Their results, on top of {\SIR} simulations in a super-critical regime with $\lambda= 1.0$, confirmed that node rankings based on the community centrality are more accurate than standard/global centrality measures, in terms of the epidemic outbreak.
+However, part of the steps from the approach in \cite{ghalmane2019centrality} were originally presented here \cite{Vega2015spreader, Vega-Oliveros2017c}.
+Hence, their results are in accordance with our findings.